 Victoria’s Secret is the latest retailer to be hit by a cyber attack following similar incidents at Marks & Spencer, Dior, Harrods and Adidas, all this month.

-“We identified and are taking steps to address a security incident,” read the message during the outage on the Victoria’s Secret website, which has since been restored.
+“We identified and are taking steps to address a security incident,” read the message during the outage on the Victoria’s Secret website, which was restored by May 30.
 “We have taken down our website, including our Customer Care Services and some in-store services as a precaution.
 Our team is working around the clock to fully restore operations.
 We appreciate your patience during this process.
 In the meantime, our Victoria’s Secret and PINK stores remain open and we look forward to serving you.”

 The company has extended its return window for an additional 30 days and will extend the redemption window for coupons and rewards to accommodate customers affected by the outage, according to a company FAQ page.